-Congratulations to all the retired, promoted, and new officers.
-Thank you to Supervisor Crummey and the entire Colonie Town Board for their unwavering support to public safety and to ensure that we are fully staffed to meet the current and future needs of the Colonie Police Department.
+Thank you to Supervisor Crummey and the entire Colonie Town Board for their unwavering support to public safety, ensuring that we are fully staffed to meet the current and future needs of the Colonie Police Department.
+I commend the exceptional men and women of this Police Department for all their continued professionalism and hard work each and every day making a positive impact in our community.